By Simon Gould

 This is not something for 95% of treadmill users to worry about.
 Elite runners may need to worry that their treadmill levels are not accurate.
 Professional runners will run on treadmills using speed workouts.
 They’ll use fartlek or interval workouts which help increase your normal running speed.
 These are perfect for the treadmill and, while speed accuracy is important, they train using the feeling of intensity more so.

-All treadmills will show your speed and if they only show mph or kph and then simply do a conversion to see what the speed you'd like to go at using a speed conversion site.
-The site can also calculate the time it would take to run a certain distance at the speed you're going or want to go.
+All treadmills will show your speed and if they only show mph or kph and then simply do a conversion to see what speed you’d like to go at using a speed conversion site.
+The site can also calculate the time it would take to run a certain distance at the speed you’re going or want to go.
 This could be useful if you wanted to know your mile running time or another distance.

 If you’re a beginner or just trying to lose weight don’t worry about the speed you’re going.
 To benefit you most run slow and long for the best results as long as your doctor allows.
 Speed is universal but not something to be concerned with, don’t compare yourself to other people, just try and beat yourself week after week if that’s what you want.